 Community-based Research

 It is also possible to work with faculty on a community-based research project.
 Community-based research allows students and faculty to meet a need of your organization while also fulfilling academic objectives through engaged research.
-At Mercer this is called Research that Reaches Out and is part of the university’s Quality Enhancement Plan.
+At Mercer, this is called Research that Reaches Out and is part of the university’s Quality Enhancement Plan.
 Find out more here.

 Internships